Why Your Car Shakes When Braking and How to Fix It

 Q: Is It Safe To Drive When Your Car Is Shaking?
 Top of Form

 No, it is not.
 Besides the fact that a shaking car can be quite frustrating and uncomfortable for you and others in the vehicle, it is an abnormality that should be fixed ASAP.
-Regardless of the speeds at which it occurs, it would be best if you did not continue to drive when your car shakes when braking and accelerating.
-It is not a safe situation to be in.
+Regardless of the speed at which it occurs, it is best not to continue driving if your car shakes while braking or accelerating.
+It is not a safe situation.

-A shaking car might not result in a dangerous situation the moment it starts shaking.
-But you will be putting yourself at the risk of a potential crash or possible damage to parts of the car if you do not take care of the issue as soon as you can.
+A shaking car might not pose a dangerous situation right away.
+But you risk a crash or damage to parts of the car if you do not address the issue as soon as possible.

 Q: Why Is My Car Pulsating?

 Your car is pulsating for several reasons.
-The primary reason for your vehicle pulsating is wheel alignment and tire issues.
+The primary reasons your vehicle is pulsating are wheel alignment and tire issues.
 Things like poorly fastened lug nuts, damaged wheels, poorly balanced tires, and tires with separated tire treads can make your car pulsate.
 Another reason is when your car’s suspension or steering system components are loose.
-Your car pulsates when these components are out of place.
+Your car pulsates when these components are misaligned.

 Broken or loose engine/transmission mounts, axle issues, and bad brake rotors can also cause your car to pulsate.
-When you notice that your vehicle is pulsating, your best bet is to get a mechanic to inspect the car so you determine what is exactly responsible for your car pulsating.
+When you notice your vehicle pulsating, your best bet is to have a mechanic inspect it to determine exactly what is causing it.

 Final Words

 You probably found this article because you ran an internet search using the query “car squeak when I brake“.
-If you read the article to this point, then you probably have some answers.
-Identifying why your car shakes when braking and accelerating are great, but you might want to get a technician to check your car.
+If you’ve read the article this far, you probably have some answers.
+Identifying why your car shakes when braking and accelerating is great, but you might want to have a technician check it.
 This is because an experienced technician should quickly diagnose the reason for your car shaking when you brake.

-Thankfully, resolving brake-related issues is relatively inexpensive and can be handled within a short time.
+Thankfully, resolving brake-related issues is relatively inexpensive and can be handled quickly.
 That said, once you notice that your car shakes when braking, you must do something about it as soon as you can.

 Osuagwu Solomon